 someone filled with lead each pipe

-of the fountain and the water in the basin
+of the fountain and the water in the marble basin

-In his grief the poet feels that his beloved has been stolen from him and their life together ruined, and this is conveyed through a scene of desecration:
+In his grief the poet feels that his beloved has been stolen from him and their life together ruined, and this finds a parallel in the desecration of a church:

 debieron de robarles la custodia,